A shape theorem for an epidemic model in dimension $d\ge 3$: The shape theorem

-Taking $K={\rm C_2}$ (given in Lemma \ref{lem:ap2}) the result follows from Lemmas \ref{lem:ap2} and \ref{lem:k_x-exp_tail}. \end{proof}\\ \\ Of course, the random variables $u(x)$ and $\widehat{\tau}(x,y)$ are almost surely finite.
-But we will need a better control of their size, provided by our next lemma. \begin{lemma} For all $x,y\in\Z^d$, $r\in\N\setminus\{0\}$, $u(x)$ and $\widehat{\tau}(x,y)$ have a finite $r$-th moment. \end{lemma} \begin{proof}{lemma}{lem:regularite-approx-tau} By Lemma \ref{lem:k_x-exp_tail}, $u(x)$ is bounded above by a sum of passage times $e(y,z)$ with $y$ and $z$ in the box $B(x,Y)$, where $Y$ is a random variable whose moments are all finite.
-By Lemmas \ref{lem:k_x-exp_tail} and \ref{lem:bar-D} the same happens to $\widehat{\tau}(x,y)$.
+The result follows from Proposition \ref{lem:ap2} and Lemma \ref{lem:k_x-exp_tail}. \end{proof} \mbox{}\\ \\ Of course, the random variables $u(x)$ and $\widehat{\tau}(x,y)$ are almost surely finite.
+But we will need later on repeatedly a better control of their size, provided by our next lemma. \begin{lemma} For all $x,y\in\Z^d$, $r\in\N\setminus\{0\}$, $u(x)$ and $\widehat{\tau}(x,y)$ have a finite $r$-th moment. \end{lemma} \begin{proof}{Lemma}{lem:regularite-approx-tau} By Lemma \ref{lem:k_x-exp_tail}, $u(x)$ is bounded above by a sum of passage times $e(y,z)$ with $y$ and $z$ in the box $B_x(Y)$, where $Y$ is a random variable whose moments are all finite.
+By Lemmas \ref{lem:k_x-exp_tail} and \ref{lem:bar-D} the same happens to $\widehat{\tau}(x,y)$ (if $x'\in {\mathcal V}(x),y'\in {\mathcal V}(y)$ are the sites that achieve $\overline{D}(x,y)$, then $\widehat{\tau}(x,y)\le {\tau}(x',y')$).
 Therefore it suffices to show that if $(X_i,i\in \N)$ is a sequence of i.i.d. random variables and $N$ is a random variable taking values in $\N$, then the moments of $\sum_{i=1}^N X_i$ are all finite if it is the case for both the $X_i$'s and $N$.
 To prove this write:

-where the second line follows from Cauchy-Schwartz' inequality, the factor $n^{2r}$ counts the number of terms in the development of $(\vert X_1\vert +\dots+\vert X_n\vert)^{2r}$ and the constant ${\rm C}_{2r}$ depends on the distribution of the $X_i$'s.
-As $N$ has all its moments finite $P(N=n)$ decreases faster than $n^{-2r-4}$ and the sum is finite. \end{proof}\\ \\ We now construct a process $(\vartheta_\cdot)$ which is subadditive in every direction, and has a.s., by Kingman's Theorem, a radial limit denoted by $\mu$.
-We will then check that $\widehat\tau(o,\cdot)$ also has, in every direction, the same radial limit, and we will extend this conclusion to $\tau(o,\cdot)$ on the set $C_o^o$ of sites that have ever been infected.
+where the second line comes from Cauchy-Schwartz' inequality, the factor $n^{2r}$ counts the number of terms in the development of $(\vert X_1\vert +\dots+\vert X_n\vert)^{2r}$ and the constant ${\rm C}_{2r}$ depends on the distribution of the $X_i$'s.
+As $N$ has all its moments finite $P(N=n)$ decreases faster than $n^{-2r-4}$ and the sum is finite. \end{proof} \mbox{}\\ \\ We now construct a process $(\vartheta_\cdot)$ which will be subadditive in every direction, and will have a.s., by Kingman's Theorem, a radial limit denoted by $\mu$.
+We will then check that $\widehat\tau(o,\cdot)$ also has, in every direction, the same radial limit, and we will extend this conclusion to $\tau(o,\cdot)$ on the set $C_o^{\rm out}$ of sites that have ever been infected.
 Hence we first prove \begin{theorem} For all $z\in\Z^d$, there exists $\mu(z)\in\R^+$ such that almost surely

-\end{theorem} \begin{proof}{theorem}{th:radial-limits} \textit{(i)} For all $z\in\Z^d$, $(m,n)\in\N^2$, let
+\end{theorem} \begin{proof}{Theorem}{th:radial-limits} \textit{(i)} For all $z\in\Z^d$, $(m,n)\in\N^2$, let